cdl-geneseo/geneseo-dictionary/H/Hot-minute.md

 # Hot minute

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hot minute

 Created by  Unknown User (mrp13) on Apr 13, 2015

 Hot minute – n. a long, though unfixed period of time “Where have you been?
 I haven’t seen you in a hot minute.”“Since I moved off campus, I haven’t been to MJ in a hot minute”As of 2015, 68% of students surveyed know this word.
 7% believe it is of local origins.(Powell, G-L, 2015)